mattcheston/terminal-notifier-guard/README.markdown

 ### OSX 10.8 users

-As of version `1.6.1`, we no longer bundle notifiers binaries in this gem.
+As of version `1.6.1`, we no longer bundle notifier binaries in this gem.
 Please revert to version `1.5.3` for OSX 10.8 support.

-## Usage
+## Stand-alone Usage

 You could also use the notifier directly.